davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 The first set of terms in the denominator is equivelant to the numerator.

 \\(\color{orange}P(B\|not A)\\) is the probability that the coin would turn up heads 21/30 times given that the coin is fair.
 This was the probability of 21/30 given complete randomness, akin to a p-value.
-We put the probability of 21/30 given total randomness at 0.0214.
+We had this at 0.0214.

 We multiply this by \\(\color{orangered}P(not A)\\): The probability that the coin is not unfair, which in our case is .90, since 90% of the coins were fair.
 Again, we'll pretend for the sake of this example that we knew the weighted/fair ratio.